MLee010/MinkyungLee/_portfolio/portfolio-3.md

 - Offers practical signals (e.g., subgroup cohesion, central participants, message clarity) that can guide facilitation and course adjustments.

 ### Notes & scope
-- These studies focus on **description and association**, not causal claims.
 - Results may vary by course design, topic, and assessment practices; replication in new contexts is encouraged.